Peteresis/MechaCar_Statistical_Analysis/README.md

 * The design specifications for the MechaCar suspension coils dictate that the variance of the suspension coils must not exceed 100 pounds per square inch.
 Does the current manufacturing data meet this design specification for all manufacturing lots in total and each lot individually?
 Why or why not?

 ![image](https://user-images.githubusercontent.com/98360572/170603711-56b623b9-fca7-4503-bdca-75f54d3daa2e.png)

 ![image](https://user-images.githubusercontent.com/98360572/170603987-03230624-cab3-4f06-bddb-538def5977ca.png)

+The MechaCar suspension coils must not have a deviation of more than 100 pounds per square inch, according to the design specifications.
+Existing production information meets this design standard for each and every manufacturing lot, individually and collectively?
+To what end?

+There are no significant differences between the mean and median of Lot 1 and Lot 2 based on the design parameters.
+There is a lot of variation in Lot 3 compared to the manufacturer's specifications.

 ## :three: Deliverable 3